alexh-name/bsec_bme680_linux/README.md

 ### bsec_bme680 just quits without a message

-Your bsec_iaq.state file might be corrupt or incompatible after an update.
-Try moving it.
+Your bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
+Try (re)moving it.